AutoRally/AutoRally.github.io/_posts/2017-03-13-autorally-documentation-v1_3-release.md

 ![im]({{ site.url }}{{ site.baseurl }}/images/v1.3.jpg)

 Version 1.3 of our AutoRally platform documentation is now available on the [platform instructions repository](https://github.com/AutoRally/autorally_platform_instructions).
-This release is incremental from version 1.1 and includes:
+This release is incremental and includes:

 - Cleanup and streamline of Chasis Instructions, Compute Box Instructions, Operating Procedures
 - Parts list cleanup